tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 7. It can be opened either from the main menu or more normally from the context menu (right mouse on the map)

+### Mobile

+Note:  Windy plugins including SoarCalc are not compatible with the Windy mobile App but function well within Chrome etc on mobile devices.

+1. Open Chrome or other browser on your mobile device.

+2. Navigate to "windy.com/plugins"  (do not go to windy.com as that will redirect you to the App which you do not want)

+3. Select “Load plugin directly from URL”

+4. Paste the same string as above after the url already present in the input box.

+5. Press "install untrusted plugin" and you will see a message telling you that SoarCalc will be available on the main menu.
+However, the add-in is not yet be available in this window.

+6. Close this browser window.

+7. Navigate to "windy.com/plugin/soarcalc" in a new window and SoarCalc will appear at the bottom of the screen.

+8. It will always be necessary to use "windy.com/plugin/soarcalc" so you may want to create a shortcut to that.

+## Getting Started

-8. A pop-up window containing a description of all the parameters appears when you first open SoarCalc; you can close it directly or it will be removed on the next mouse click on the map.
+When you open SoarCalc a pop-up window containing a description of all the parameters will appear.
+You can close it directly or it will be removed on the next mouse click on the map.

-9. Windy.com opens by default in the “Wind” layer.
+Windy.com opens by default in the “Wind” layer.
 But as the pop-up says, SoarCalc works better in the “clouds” layer so it is best to switch over to that.

+If you are a Windy "Premium" user you will see the data with 1 hour time steps which is a better experience that the default 3 hour steps seen by non-premium users.

+To gain a better understanding of the parameters that are being presented please take a little time to read the [Discussion](#discussion) section of this document

 ---